henningbruhn/henningbruhn.github.io/_sources/contents/rl.md

 --------

 It's time to turn to the agent.
 Once fully trained, how should the agent act?
-What the agent knows about the environment is encapsulated in the state.
+What the agent knows about the current situation is encapsulated in the state.
 Based on that state the agent has to decide which action to take.
 That is, an agent is described by a function from states to actions.
 Such a function